artemkv/artemkv.github.io/ai_general_methods.md

 - The probability of the last ranked individual to reproduce is `(1-Pc)^(N-1)`, i.e. if no one else is selected, the last individual is guaranteed to be selected
 - Rank-based selection preserves the diversity, it gives worse individuals a chance to reproduce and thus to improve
 - On the flipside, it can lead to slower convergence, because there is not much difference between the best individuals
-- Looking at the classroom example, turns out, it can still stick at local maximum
+- Looking at the classroom example, turns out, it can still get stuck at local maximum
 - _My thought: when you model biology, you should not expect results to be different from those that biology produces.
 In the best case, you are going to be as good as biology is.
 And I don't think biology cares about being stuck in local optimum_
 - We could factor in the diversity factor: don't select just the most fit, but most fit AND most diverse
 - This helps to discover the true optimum fast, however, it never really converges, as the diversity keeps is spread